sharkmaul/SoloFolio/README.md

 =========
 http://www.solofolio.net/

 PLEASE, PLEASE read this first before downloading/installing SoloFolio.
+Due to the highly customized nature of this platform, it is highly advised that all plugins be disabled during setup, then enabled one at a time to test compatibility.

+For best results, deploy using a fresh install of WordPress.

 SoloFolio is currently a developer theme, meaning you're going to need some programming experience to deploy it properly.
 Many of its features are not currently documented.

-To see a site utilizing the latest public release (v4), visit http://www.joelhawksley.com.
+To see a site utilizing the latest public release (v4), visit my portfolio/blog at http://www.joelhawksley.com.

 This repository contains my "nightly" builds.
 It is NOT production-ready.
 I've uploaded stable builds for deployment.